Gate Operator

 Configure the Radio Buttons Component

-Next, add a Radio Buttons component.
-Configure it so your end-user can select whether they want to confirm their username.
+Next, add a Radio Buttons component so your end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
+In most cases, end-users are the customers using the product. can select whether they want to confirm their username.

-1. Drag and drop a Radio Buttons icon Radio Buttons component onto your canvas, placing it below the gateInput Text Field component.
+1. Drag and drop a Radio Buttons component onto your canvas, placing it between the gateInput and gateOutput Text Field components.

 2. In the Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. field, enter gateArg.

-3. In the Label Text field, enter Confirm your username submission?.
+3. In the Label Text Label Text conveys what the input component is and what information it displays.
+Enter the purpose of the corresponding component or field. field, enter Confirm your username submission?.

-5. Set your Option Label and Value to Store in Submission Data as shown below:
+5. In the Option Label and Value to Store in Submission Data fields, enter the following:

 Option Label